1975 Jail Killing: History

 The military administration had placed around 50 Awami League activists, including the four senior Awami League leaders, in Dhaka Central Jail.
 The four were former president Syed Nazrul Islam, former prime ministers Tajuddin Ahmed and Muhammad Mansur Ali, and president of the Awami League Abul Hasnat Muhammad Qamaruzzaman.
-On 4 November 1975, jailer Aminur Rahman took the four from their separate rooms and placed them in one room.
-Aminur told them an important representative of the Khondaker Mostaq Ahmad government would meet them.
+On 3 November 1975, jailer Aminur Rahman was ordered to take the four leaders from their separate rooms and placed them in one room.
+Aminur was told that an important representative of the Khondaker Mostaq Ahmad government would meet them.

-Five army officers led by Moslem Uddin Khan were refused entry to the jail by the deputy inspector general of prisons but were eventually allowed in on the orders of President Ahmad.
+Four army officers led by Moslemuddin were refused entry to the jail by the deputy inspector general of prisons but were eventually allowed in on the orders of President Ahmad.
 The army personnel marched into the jail and shot the four leaders in their jail cell, killing all except Muhammad Mansur Ali.
-After hearing the groans and Ali call for water, one of the prison guards, Motaleb, informed the army team who had returned to the entrance of the jail.
-The team returned and bayoneted all four Awami League leaders in their jail cells.
+After hearing the groans and dying Ali call for water, one of the prison guards, Motaleb, informed the jail officials.
+An amry team who had returned to the entrance of the jail, returned and bayoneted all four leaders in their jail cells resulting in their death.